thebaldgeek/thebaldgeek.github.io/stdc.md

 Most people seem to be using the RTLSDR v3 patch antenna but a ~7 turn RHCP helix with LNA would be better, or a 3-4 turn LHCP helix pointing at a dish would be better still.
 The SDR need be nothing more expensive than the usual RTLSDR V3 silver dongle.
 Use some quality coax (not the needle thin RTLSDR junk that comes with the patch antenna - throw it out and get some better quality coax). and you should have a very solid decode rate consisting of about 100+ messages per day.
-The signal is easy to find as it is a continous carrier even when no messages are being sent.
+The signal is easy to find as it is a continuos carrier even when no messages are being sent.
 For the Linux decoders, usually a Raspberry Pi 4 is capable of decoding the stream.
-Most require either a GUI or a GUI SDR (with waterfall) software, so a desktop enviroment is required (DragonOS_Pi64 is highly recomended).
+Most require either a GUI or a GUI SDR (with waterfall) software, so a desktop environment is required (DragonOS_Pi64 is highly recommended).

 Software options: